rtdevx/rtdevx.github.io/content/posts/training/Terraform/Terraform on AWS with SRE & IaC DevOps/02-settings-providers-resources/index.md

 ---
-title: Terraform - Settings, Providers and Resources
+title: "Terraform: Settings, Providers and Resources"
 date: 2025-09-22
 description: A word or two about Terraform blocks, resources, Terraform Registry.
 summary: A word or two about Terraform blocks, resources, Terraform Registry.